 - Water generously and add more soil as needed

-After performing these steps for my transplanted Fuji apple tree, it had little stress and its leaves started perking back up almost immediately.
+After performing these steps for my transplanted Fuji apple tree, it had very minor stress and its leaves started perking back up almost immediately.

 Keep in mind that it’s difficult to prevent all of the stress from transplanting and sometimes the tree just won’t react well.
-It can take up to one year for an apple tree to recover from transplant shock and establish a new root system.
+In some cases, it can take up to one year for an apple tree to recover from transplant shock and establish a new root system.

 Just do your best and the tree will hopefully recover soon!

-Some diseases such as apple scab, cedar apple rust, and fire blight can cause the apple tree’s leaves to become curled, discolored, and drop.
+Some diseases such as apple scab, cedar apple rust, and fire blight cause an apple tree’s leaves to become curled, discolored, and drop.
 While some apple tree diseases can be aggressive and tough to reverse, treatments such as pruning and sprays can significantly reduce and prevent their spread.

 So, what are the common diseases that cause early leaf loss for apple trees?

-Apple scab is a fungus that creates dark lesions on the leaves and fruit of apple and crabapple trees.
+Apple scab is a fungus that creates brown and black lesions on the leaves and fruit of apple and crabapple trees.
 Like other tree diseases, apple scab normally appears in the spring and can cause leaf drop into the summer.
 The best way to prevent and manage apple scab is to prune and pick up any infected leaves and fruit.

 Primary treatments for apple scab include pruning, picking up leaves in the fall, and planting apple-scab-resistant trees.